jeffatoptics/jeffblog/_posts/2022-05-03-zettelkasten-note-taking.md

     - delete daily notes if its content
     - keep the topic note as permanent note

-My tool is mainly markdown extension MPE (https://shd101wyy.github.io/markdown-preview-enhanced/) in [vscode](https://code.visualstudio.com/).
+My tool is mainly markdown extension [MPE-Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/) in [vscode](https://code.visualstudio.com/).
 I also follow the note taking recipes from [FOAM/Github](https://github.com/foambubble/foam).

 Below lists the major extensions i am using with vscode.